PanK0/TalkingChalks/Demo/Gateway/README.md

 ***

+## Painting
+The Gateway creates a Canvas in where circles of different color and dimensions - depending on the user's hearthrate and profile - through the function `print_circle()`.

+***

 ## on_message()
 Callback, called when a message arrives.
 The `message` field is an object of class **message** with members: [*topic*, *payload*, *qos*].